Impact of tariffs on Canadian businesses

-Proposed changes released in Budget 2025, largely implements the approach outlined in the 2023 consultation, with several important refinements.
-Most notably, the draft rules remove the long standing distinction between a “pricing adjustment” and a “recharacterization.”
-Under the proposed draft legislation included in Bill C-15, a transfer pricing adjustment may be made whenever the actual conditions of a cross-border transaction between related parties differ from the arm’s length conditions that would have applied between independent parties.
+Legislative amendments were enacted as part of Bill C-15 on March 26, 2026.
+Originally proposed in the 2025 Federal Budget, these changes largely implement the approach outlined in the 2023 consultation, with several important refinements.
+Most notably, the changes remove the longstanding statutory distinction between a ‘pricing adjustment’ and a ‘recharacterization,’ replacing it with a single, OECD-aligned adjustment framework.
+Under these rules, a transfer pricing adjustment may be made where the actual conditions of a cross-border transaction between related parties differ from the arm’s length conditions that would have applied between independent parties, as determined through the delineation of the transaction.

-The Budget also proposes changes to the transfer pricing penalty and documentation regime.
-The absolute dollar threshold for the transfer pricing penalty would increase to $10 million (from $5 million), but the relative threshold of 10% of revenues would continue to apply in parallel, with the penalty triggered at the lesser of the two amounts.
-Documentation requirements would be expanded to be more closely aligned with OECD concepts, and the deadline to provide documentation upon request would be reduced to 30 days (from three months).
-Missing this deadline would eliminate penalty protection—even if the documentation was prepared on time.
-The government is also proposing simplified documentation requirements for qualifying taxpayers, with eligibility criteria to follow in future administrative guidance.
+There are also changes to the transfer pricing penalty and documentation regime.
+The absolute dollar threshold for the transfer pricing penalty increases to $10 million (from $5 million), but the relative threshold of 10% of revenues continues to apply in parallel, with the penalty triggered at the lesser of the two amounts.
+Documentation requirements are expanded to be more closely aligned with OECD concepts and the deadline to provide documentation upon request is reduced to 30 days (from three months).
+Missing this deadline eliminates penalty protection—even if the documentation was prepared on time.
+The government is also simplifying documentation requirements for qualifying taxpayers with eligibility criteria to follow in future administrative guidance.

-These measures are proposed to apply to taxation years beginning after November 4, 2025.
-However, it’s important to note that the draft legislation included in Bill-15, isn’t yet enacted.
+These measures apply to taxation years beginning after November 4, 2025.

 The shortened 30-day response window significantly increases the importance of maintaining audit-ready transfer pricing documentation and governance processes.
 Taxpayers should revisit their existing transfer pricing policies to ensure they fully address economically relevant characteristics and accurately delineate intercompany transactions under the new framework.

-The elimination of the recharacterization threshold and the change to the primacy of legal form significantly expands the CRA’s adjustment discretion.
+The elimination of the recharacterization threshold and the reduced primacy of legal form relative to conduct and economically relevant characteristics, significantly expands the CRA’s adjustment discretion.
 This change is likely to intensify audit scrutiny, particularly for structures that rely heavily on contractual allocations that may differ from arm’s length precedent or aren’t fully supported by conduct.

 At the same time, the increased penalty threshold and the introduction of simplified documentation represent welcome developments for smaller Canadian multinationals and may reduce compliance burdens for qualifying taxpayers.